node-m2m/m2m/Readme.md

 **Method 1**

-To access resources from your remote device, create an *alias* object using the client's *accessDevice* method as shown in the code below.
-The object created `device` becomes an *alias* of the remote device you are trying to access as indicated by its device id argument.
-In this case, the device id is `100`.
+Create an *alias* object using the client's *accessDevice* method as shown in the code below.

 ```js
 const m2m = require('m2m');